rajeevgit8055hub/im_rajeev/README.md

 ## 🚀 About Me

-I am deeply passionate about working with data and transforming raw information into powerful business insights.
+I'm deeply passionate about working with data and transforming raw information into powerful business insights.
-With a strong command of Microsoft Office tools and a growing knowledge of modern data technologies, I aim to optimize reporting and automate workflows for maximum efficiency.
+With a strong command of Microsoft Office tools & a growing knowledge of modern data technologies, My aim involves optimizing reporting & automating workflows to achieve maximum efficiency.
 ---

 ## 🎯 My Mission